Seven Altars Monastery: Geography

 The monastery is situated only 86 km away from Sofia, which makes it a popular weekend destination.
-It offers sleeping accommodation and a large dining-room for gatherings.
+It offers camping facilities and a large dining-room for gatherings.

 The Seven Altars Monastery can be reached by car from Eliseyna in the Iskar Gorge.
 Eliseyna is 42 km away from Sofia, on the Sofia ring-road through Novi Iskar, and 46 km from Mezdra.
 Only passenger trains stop at this station.
 The distance to the monastery is about 10–12 km.
-There is a bus to the monastery that waits for the train every evening.
 The road to the Seven Altars runs through the middle of Eliseyna, across the railway.

 The road to the monastery is quite narrow, but asphalt-paved.
 The grave of the famous Bulgarian children's writer Zmey Goryanin (1905–1958)—author of 50 books and brochures—is in the yard, behind the church.
 There are sequoias planted in the monastery yard, the roots of which have started cracking the walls.